segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 > success ""
 > Before getting started with the Data Graph, be sure to [set up your Snowflake permissions](/unify/linked-profiles/setup-guides/snowflake-setup/).

-To connect your warehouse to the data graph:
+To connect your warehouse to the Data Graph:

 1. In your Segment workspace, navigate to **Unify**, and select **Data Graph**.
 - This should be a Unify space with Profiles Sync already set up.